FANSIC: a Fast ANalog SiPM Integrated Circuit for the readout of large silicon photomultipliers: Design requirements

+Compared to the PMTs currently in use, the proposed SiPMs demonstrate nearly double the sensitivity in the wavelength range of $300\text{--}600\,$nm~\cite{miranda}.
+This increased sensitivity allows for a significant reduction in pixel area while maintaining a comparable number of photoelectrons per readout channel.

+The required pixel area can be achieved through custom hexagonal designs or by assembling commercially available SiPMs, such as combining four monolithic $6\times6$\,mm$^2$ SiPMs into a single tile with a shared cathode.
+However, this relatively large pixel area presents notable challenges for frontend design, particularly in terms of noise, power consumption, and speed.
+To address these challenges, the adopted strategy involves partitioning the pixel into four sections.
+Each section is read out independently while meeting the required performance specifications.
+The signals from the four sections are then merged into a single readout channel, reducing the number of lines in the camera while ensuring optimal performance.

+Hence, the ASIC has to feature an active summation of multiple input channels as done in~\cite{MUSIC}.
+The size and number of the pixel sub-sections are mostly constrained by the resolution requirements.
+A major limitation comes from the thermal noise charges stored in the capacitors of the SiPM's electrical model, such as those presented in \cite{corsi2007modelling, marano2013silicon, marano2014accurate, acerbi2019understanding}.
+These contributions can be grouped into a single noise charge associated with the equivalent output capacitance of the SiPM, which is given by:

+where, adopting the same naming convention as \cite{corsi2007modelling}, $C_q$ is the quenching capacitor, $C_d$ is the diode capacitance and $C_g$ is the parasitic capacitance dominated by the contribution of the conducting grid among the SPADs.
+The noise charge can then be converted into an equivalent number of photoelectrons (ENP) by dividing it for the charge produced by one photoelectron, according to:

-Where $k_b$ is the Boltzmann constant, $T$ is temperature in Kelvin, $C_{eq}$ is the total capacitance on the output node, e is the electron charge, G is the SiPM gain.
-With the estimated values of C$_{eq}$ = 650~fF, G = 104, T = 290K the equivalent noise corresponds to one photon.
-Therefore, for the sake of ensuring signal to noise levels compatible with single photon detection, the pixel is sectioned into quarters which are individually readout through dedicated pre-amplifiers.
-Then the pixel signal is reconstructed by means of an active summation stage in an effort to contain the required load of digitization and data transfer inside the camera.
+where $k_b$ is the Boltzmann constant, $T$ is the temperature in Kelvin, $q_e$ is the electron charge, $G$ is the SiPM gain and $C_{eq}$ is the equivalent output capacitance of the SiPM specified in Eq.~\ref{eq:capacitor_combination}.
+Using the estimated values of $C_{eq}=650$\,pF, $G=10^4$ and $T=290$\,K, the equivalent noise reaches almost one photoelectron.
+To ensure adequate noise levels to achieve single photoelectron resolution, the pixel is divided into four equal sections, reducing the ENP below $0.5$.